Delaware v. Pennsylvania: Background

-States are entitled to take custody of abandoned personal property through the process of escheatment.
-MoneyGram reports that the hundreds of millions of dollars of abandoned money is in dispute, with more than $500 million in dispute in recent years.
+States are entitled to take custody of abandoned personal property through escheatment.
+MoneyGram reports that hundreds of millions of dollars in abandoned funds are in dispute, with more than $500 million in dispute in recent years.
 The state of Delaware used the escheatment of "assets like bank and brokerage accounts, unclaimed life insurance policies, uncashed paychecks, traveler's checks, and gift cards" as a source of the state's revenue.
 It was Delaware's third-largest source of revenue, representing 10% of incoming funds.
 Delaware is home to over 2 million businesses.

 Multiple states filed suit to petition the Supreme Court to resolve a dispute between the states regarding whether abandoned proceeds are subject to the Disposition of Abandoned Money Orders and Travelers Check Act (Federal Disposition Act or FDA), 12 U.S.C. § 2503.

 MoneyGram is a Delaware corporation that provides prepaid financial instruments that are sold to consumers to pay their own obligations.
 MoneyGram International, Inc. is the second-largest money transfer business in the world, with revenues of over $1 billion.
 MoneyGram sells two products: "Official Checks" and "Retail Money Orders".
-The retail money orders are not the instrument in dispute of this case.
+The retail money orders are not the instrument in dispute in this case.
 Images of the disputed items can be viewed in the two affidavits from Jennifer Whitlock, head of global supply chain for MoneyGram.

 There are two types of MoneyGram "official checks": "Agent Checks" and "Teller's Check" These checks are sold only by financial institution banks and credit unions.
 They are not sold at retail locations.

 Many large companies in the United States incorporate in Delaware for the legal and tax protections that the state offers.

-Delaware sought this issue be a matter of common law, rather than the Federal Disposition Act covers disputed instruments in dispute.
+Delaware sought to have this issue be a matter of common law, rather than the Federal Disposition Act covers disputed instruments in dispute.
 The rules came from the case of Texas v.
 New Jersey, 379 U.S. 674, 675 (1965).